 EL PASO COUNTY, Colo.
-(KKTV) - UPDATE (8/10/17):The man accused of stealing more than $6,000 worth of Christmas trees from a Colorado tree farm, is facing trespassing and felony theft charges.
-In April, Anthony Brewer entered a not guilty plea before a judge.
-His jury trial is now scheduled in a couple weeks on August 29.
+(KKTV) - UPDATE (11/28/17): An arrest warrant has been issued for the man accused of stealing more than $6,000 worth of Christmas trees from a Colorado tree farm.

 But unlike the famed Grinch, whoever is targeting the Colorado Tree Farm did not have their heart grow three sizes.
 The Christmas crook -- or a copycat -- struck all over again.